terresquall/html-minifier/readme.md

 Unzip the downloaded file into the plugin folder in your blog and activate it in WP-Admin.
 Alternatively, you can just download it directly from WP-Admin and activate it.

 == Changelog ==

+= 2.0.1 =
+*Release Date - 4 January 2018*

+* Contents inside &lt;textarea&gt; tags are now no longer compressed, as this causes important characters in the form field to be removed.

 = 2.0.0 =
 *Release Date - 25 December 2017*